onecloudemoji/onecloudemoji.github.io/_posts/2023-04-07-mona-windbg-preview.md

   - windbg
   - mona
 ---

+The next thing on my todo list is move into exploit dev.
+There is a strong amount of crossover between exploit dev and game hacking, which is where my real aim is.
+All of these require using debuggers.
 Because I do not wish to go any more blind than I already i am, I refuse to touch the standard version of windbg, nor do I wish to ever in my life fire up immunity again.

 ![blind](/assets/images/mona/cheese.png)